Chuck Cadman: Death

-On July 9, 2005, Cadman died at his home after a two-year-long bout with malignant melanoma.
+On July 9, 2005, Cadman died at his home after a two-year-long bout with melanoma.
 Cadman's memorial service was held on July 16, 2005, at Johnston Heights Church in Surrey.
 Over 1,500 people were in attendance: in addition to family, friends, and politicians of all parties in the church itself, Cadman's constituents packed the neighbouring assembly hall and courtyard to pay their last respects by watching the service on television screens.
 Speeches honouring Cadman as a family man, parliamentarian, and advocate for victim's rights were made by Cadman's daughter, Jodi, Prime Minister Paul Martin, BC MLA Kevin Falcon, BC MLA Dave Hayer, Surrey City Councillor Penny Priddy and several others.

 On 15 March 2008, Vancouver journalist Tom Zytaruk published a biography of Cadman entitled Like A Rock: The Chuck Cadman Story, in which the bribery allegations are explored in depth.

 His widow, Dona, endorsed Penny Priddy as Cadman's successor in the 2006 federal election.
 Priddy, a longtime member of the New Democratic Party, had been friendly with the Cadmans for many years despite their sharp political differences.
 Dona Cadman subsequently reconciled with the Conservatives and was elected to her husband's seat in 2008.
 She only held it for one term before it fell to the NDP in 2011.